gromitsun/sim-xrf/README.md

 1.1.
 Compiling Xraylib
 -------
-Pre-compiled Xraylib libraries for Ubuntu Linux and Windows are in the /xraylib/ folder.
-If the libraries do not work, Xraylib has to be recompiled manually.
+Instructions on compiling XrayLib can be found at https://github.com/tschoonj/xraylib/wiki.

-After compilation of Xraylib, change the XRL_PATH in makefile and src/makefile to the actual path of the installed xraylib.
+After compilation of XrayLib, change the "XRL_PATH" in "variables.mk" to the actual installation directory of XrayLib.
-Or copy the library files to xraylib/Lib/linux or xraylib/Lib/windows.

 1.2.
 Compiling sim-xrf
 -------
 In the top directory do "make".
-If your c++ compiler is not called with "g++", you must edit the "g++ = g++" line in makefile and src/makefile.
+If your c++ compiler is not called with "g++", modify the variable "g++" in "variables.mk" according to your actual compiler.

 1.3.
 Initialization
 -------
-Initialize the program by running "source init.sh" before running the program.
+Initialize the program by running ". init.sh" before running the program.

 2. Running sim-xrf